Mitigating Perspective Distortion-induced Shape Ambiguity in Image Crops: Related Work

 \section{Related Work}

 \boldparagraph{Ambiguity in 3D from a single image} Scale-depth ambiguity is well known and is commonly dealt with by only evaluating 3D predictions up to a scale~\cite{Ranftl2022PAMI} or after a rigid alignment with the ground truth~\cite{kanazawa2018end}.
-Where metric 3D predictions are needed, training is either done using domain specific knowledge~\cite{bhat2023zoedepth}, camera intrinsics as input~\cite{brazil2023omni3d} or information from predicted camera parameters~\cite{jin2023perspective, kar2015amodal}.
+Where metric 3D predictions are needed, training is either done using domain specific knowledge~\cite{bhat2023zoedepth}, camera intrinsics as input~\cite{brazil2023omni3d} or predicted camera calibration parameters~\cite{jin2023perspective, kar2015amodal}, \eg focal length~\cite{kar2015amodal} using appearance cues~\cite{jin2023perspective}.
 Notably, due to this ambiguity, models can not trivially be trained with scale and crop augmentations unless some adjustments are made~\cite{brazil2023omni3d,eigen2014depth}.
 Ambiguity induced due to crops (the focus of our work) has not been analyzed in literature to the best of our knowledge.
-Note that this ambiguity is an artifact of {\it planar} perspective projection in images and doesn't exist in spherical perspective projection.
-The differences and relationship between planar and spherical perspective have been used to simplify analysis, \eg \cite{malik1997computing}.
+Note that this ambiguity is an artifact of {\it planar} perspective projection in images and doesn't exist in {\it spherical} perspective projection.
+The relationship between planar and spherical perspective have been used to simplify analysis, \eg \cite{malik1997computing}.